ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Consumers of the provider services need to relay information from a provider's website to their local DNS administrators.
 The exact DNS record type, content and location is often not clear when the DNS administrator receives the information, especially to consumers who are not DNS experts.
 Providers SHOULD offer detailed help pages, that are accessible without needing a login on the provider website, as the DNS adminstrator often has no login account on the provider service website.
 Similarly, for clarity, the exact and full DNS record (including a Fully Qualified Domain Name) to be added SHOULD be provided along with help instructions.

+### Metadata {#metadata}

+Providers MUST provide clear instructions on when a verifying record can be removed.
+The user SHOULD de-provision the resource record provisioned for DNS-based domain control validation once the one-time challenge is complete.
+These instructions SHOULD be encoded in the RDATA via comma-separated ASCII key-value pairs {{RFC1464}}, using the key `expiry` to hold a time after which it is safe to remove the verifying record.
+If this key-value format is used, the verification token should use the key `token`.
+For example:

+    _foo-challenge.example.com.
+IN   TXT  "token=3419...3d206c4,expiry=2023-02-08T02:03:19+00:00"

+Alternatively, if the record should never expire (i.e. if the same challenge is used repeatedly), the `expiry` can set to be `never`.

+    _foo-challenge.example.com.
+IN   TXT  "token=3419...3d206c4,expiry=never"

 ## CNAME Record

-CNAME records cannot co-exist with any other data; what happens when both a CNAME and other records exist depends on the DNS implementation, and such configurations might break in unexpected ways.
-If a CNAME is added for continuous authorization, and for another service a TXT record is added, the TXT record might work but the CNAME record might break.
+CNAME records MAY be used instead of TXT records.
+Note that CNAME records cannot co-exist with any other data; what happens when both a CNAME and other records exist depends on the DNS implementation, and such configurations might break in unexpected ways.
+If a CNAME is added for continuous authorization, and a TXT record is added for a different service, the TXT record might work but the CNAME record might break.
 Another issue with CNAME records is that they must not point to another CNAME.
 But while this might be true in an initial deployment, if the target that the CNAME points to is changed from a non-CNAME record to a CNAME record, some DNS software might no longer resolve this as expected.
 However, when using a properly named prefix, existing CNAME records should never conflict with regular CNAME records.

-It is therefore NOT RECOMMENDED to use CNAMEs for DNS domain control validation.
+### Delegated Domain Control Validation {#delegated}

+CNAME records enable delegated domain control validation, which lets the user delegate the domain control validation process for their domain to an intermediary without having to hand over full DNS access.
+The intermediary provides the user with a CNAME record to add for the domain and provider being validated that points to the intermediary's DNS, where the actual verifying TXT record is placed.
+The record name and random tokens are generated as in {{format}}.
+For example:

+    _foo-challenge.example.com.
+IN   CNAME  "<random-token-given-by-intermediary>.intermediarydns.com"

+The intermediary then adds the actual verifying record:

+    <random-token-given-by-intermediary>.intermediarydns.com.
+TXT "<random-token-given-by-service>"

+Such a setup is especially useful when the provider wants to periodically re-issue the challenge.
+CNAMEs allow automating the renewal process by letting the intermediary place the random token in their DNS instead of needing continuous write access to the user's DNS.

+See {{cname-examples}} for examples.

 # Security Considerations